alinesresende/blogs-api/README.md

-# API de Blogs! 🚀
+# Blog API! 🚀

-### Developed an API and a database to produce content for a blog!
+#### Development of an application to create a RESTful API with complete CRUD and database, focused on producing content for a blog.

 <details>
   <summary><strong>👨‍💻 Skills </strong></summary>